keewenaw/dvwa-guide-2019/low/Challenge 2: Command Injection.md

 Success!
 Line 1 shows the output of <b>whoami</b>, "daemon".
 Line 4 shows the output of <b>hostname</b>, which I had specified as "ubuntuwebtest".
 Our hostname also leaks some useful information, that we're running Ubuntu on our web server.
 You can test this result as you see fit, but I won't show that here.

-If we wanted cleaner output, we could try something like:
+If we wanted cleaner output, we could change how we chain the commands:

 <b>127.0.0.1; echo "\nUser: $(whoami)"; echo "Hostname: $(hostname)"</b>